COATnor/coatnor.github.io/data.rst

     :width: 92%

-* Upload all the data file in the following order, add a filename (best to keep the file's name by click on "Fill field with filename or URL") and choose the correct file format
+* Upload all the data files in the order described below, add a filename (best to keep the file's name by click on "Fill field with filename or URL") and choose the correct file format

 :ref:`go back to top of the page <data>`